IIIF/api/source/presentation/4.0/model.md

 The body of an Annotation.
 The resources listed in `body` can be instances of TextualBody, Specific Resource, core Structural Resources, Content Resources, or the Annotation aggregate constructions of Choice, Composite, List and Independents if there are multiple bodies.

 Some Annotations do not have bodies at all.
 For example a highlighting annotation only needs to visually highlight the region targeted.
-Note that use of the W3C `bodyValue` property is prohibited in IIIF, and the TextualBody class _MUST_ be used instead.
+Note that use of the W3C `bodyValue` property is prohibited in IIIF, and the Textual Body class _MUST_ be used instead.

 For more information about Annotation bodies, see the [W3C Annotation Model](https://www.w3.org/TR/annotation-model/#bodies-and-targets).